Simula-COMPLEX/ODiSAR/README.md

 - **Digital Twin Model (DTM)**: A Transformer that predicts and reconstructs future system states.
 - **Digital Twin Capability (DTC)**: Computes reconstruction error and MC-dropout-based forecast uncertainty.
-- **Explainable OOD Detector**: Flags OOD states using both anomaly scores and uncertainty, while attributing the cause to individual state features.
+- **Explainable OOD Detector**: Flags OOD events based on reconstruction error and forecast uncertainty, while attributing the cause to individual state features.

-This capability aligns with the **Monitor** and **Analyze** phases of the **MAPLE-K feedback loop**, enabling not only detection but also explanation of anomalies.
+This capability aligns with the **Monitor** and **Analyze** phases of the **MAPLE-K feedback loop**, enabling not only detection but also explanation of potential anomalies.
 It lays the foundation for future integration with **planning and adaptation mechanisms** for self-adaptive systems.

 > ⚠️ *This is an initial version of the tool, and further enhancements—especially for explainability—are planned in future work.*